diepbaoquy97/SmartHome/index.md

 # Table of contents
 # Week 12: Presentation
+This week is presentation about what the project.
+Below is my powerpoint file.
+My progress is up to date and my budget is good, there is nothing new to buy.
 [Powerpoint](https://github.com/diepbaoquy97/SmartHome/blob/master/SmartHome%20-%20Temperature.pptx)
 # Week 11: Enclosure
 This week is about enclosure for the project.
 The file that I used to print the enclosure at prototype lab can find below